 A: Two areas of concern that residents have raised are the financial costs of lawsuits and the cost of clean-up after a major natural disaster.

 - Lawsuits: Some residents are concerned that the new, incorporated Village could face lawsuits filed under the Bert Harris Private Property Rights Protection Act.
 The State of Florida passed this Act in 1995 and amended it in 2008 and 2011.
 It provides a process for landowners to seek relief when their property is unfairly affected by government action.
-However, according to the Florida Bar Journal, “the courts conservatively construe the Act so as not to expose local government to a massive amount of ” (https://bit.ly/2WDKs80)
+However, according to the Florida Bar Journal, “the courts conservatively construe the Act so as not to expose local government to a massive amount of liability.” (https://bit.ly/2WDKs80)

 In addition, Lee County specifically revised the Pine Island Planning Community rules in 2016 to avoid the possibility of lawsuits under the Bert Harris Act.
 And of course, the new Village would no longer share liability for Bert Harris lawsuits with other unincorporated communities in Lee County such as North Fort Myers and Lehigh Acres.
 Generally speaking, cities face lawsuits of various kinds on a regular basis.
 All cities plan for this eventuality by employing a City Attorney.
 The proposed new Village would do the same.